Rebecca Nadilo.

 For some people their drive is success, power, or achievement, mine is making an impact.

-I love collaborating with people and giving them the space and permission to do their best work – that brings me the most joy.
+I love creating the space for people to do their best work – that brings me the most joy.

 I’ve had people where I’ve kind of thrown them in the deep end a little bit, and while they’ve been a bit scared, three months later they come back to me and say, gosh, I learned so much, thank you for pushing me.
 I didn’t know I could do that.